Which place is cheaper, Rome or Bratislava?

 Shopping is a popular activity when visiting Bratislava.
 Shopping has come to life here, with three large shopping malls and many shopping streets where you'll find local boutiques.
 The city has both global brands as well as more traditional shops where you can buy local items.
 Popular things to purchase while you're in town include traditional clothing, wooden crosses, corn husk dolls, and local alcohol such as slivovica.

-Bratislava is a family-friendly place to visit.
+Bratislava is a family-friendly city.
 Kids and adults alike will appreciate the lack of tourist crowds when compared to other European cities, even during school holidays.
 You can explore the city and enjoy a laid back vibe without the chaos of navigating through tour groups and large crowds.
 There's also a nice old town as well as gardens, playgrounds, palaces, and the Bratislava Castle.

-Public transit in Rome is top-notch.
+Rome has a great public transit system.
 There's a metro system, trams, and a comprehensive bus system that goes around the city.

-Bratislava and Rome both are comparable when exploring on foot.
+Bratislava and Rome both are terrific when exploring on foot.

 It is easy to get around Bratislava on foot.
 One of the best ways to experience the city is to walk around.
 The old town is also a large pedestrian zone.